 Porter’s wife of 52 years, Zee, told the Palm Beach Post that seven or eight letters a week would arrive at their house in Palm Beach Gardens from autograph seekers.
 “It continues to amaze me the mail that comes in,” she said.
 “He was a sweet soul.
 I don’t know anyone who didn’t like him.”

 J.W.
 Porter was born in Shawnee, Okla., on January 17, 1933.
 His family-placed obituary lists his birthplace as Bugscuffle, Okla., and if that’s the most amazing city name in the state of Oklahoma, it’s in the Top Three.
 The “J” and “W” don’t stand for anything; they were just initials.
 He would be referred to as Jay Porter for most of his playing career.
-His family moved to the West Coast to get away from the Dust Bowl, settling in Oakland in November 1941.
+His family moved to the West Coast, settling in Oakland in November 1941.
 Porter made the minor-league Oakland Oaks’ ballpark his home away from home, and he could be found there when he wasn’t playing on youth teams.
 He went to high school at Oakland Tech and also was the catcher on the Will Erwin American Legion team in Oakland, one of the top amateur ballclubs in the country.
 In 1949, the team had a 23-3 record and defeated the Omaha Legion Post in the Little World Series.
 Porter batted .531 for the team.
 He dropped to .488 in 1950 but was still named the played of the year in American Legion junior baseball.

 He attended San Francisco City College for a time and signed his first professional contract with the Chicago White Sox prior to the 1951 season with a reported $67,500 bonus.
 Porter was assigned to the Waterloo White Hawks of the Three-I League, and the 18-year-old catcher hit .302 with 15 home runs in his first professional experience.
 His arm was said to be just as potent as his bat